christofmuc/KnobKraft-orm/KnobKraft-Plugin/README.md

-# KnobKraft Recall VST3 shell
+# KnobKraft Recall VST3 plugin

-This directory contains the host-neutral, transparent VST3 shell.
-It embeds a complete `SessionManifest` in DAW project state but performs no networking, database, adaptation, MIDI-port, or hardware work.
+This directory contains the host-neutral, transparent VST3 plugin.
+It embeds a complete `SessionManifest` in DAW project state and uses the local Recall IPC transport to connect to a running KnobKraft application.
+The processor owns the reconnecting client, so closing the editor does not end the engine session.

+The editor supports configured-synth binding, paged patch search, embedding a selected patch, and explicit manual Send/Cancel with progress and errors.
+Physical MIDI, adaptations, and the database remain exclusively in KnobKraft.
+Automatic recall and multiple project sounds are intentionally not implemented.

 ## Small standalone build